 Should you supplement your diet with, well, supplements?
 Studies show that doing so can make a dramatic impact on your health.
-People take supplements to be healthy, to lose weight, gain weight or achieve any number of health goals.
+People take supplements to be healthy, lose weight, gain weight, or achieve any number of health goals.
 Supplements should complement your diet and help cover gaps in your nutritional intake, ensuring that your body gets everything it needs.

-You may think that you are getting everything from food, but here are some reasons that may make you re-consider and what you can do to ensure your body gets the nutrients and vitamins it needs.
+You may think that you are getting everything from food, but here are some reasons that may make you reconsider and what you can do to ensure your body gets the nutrients and vitamins it needs.

 - Vitamin Depletion – Exercise depletes B vitamins, which help your body repair after physical activity.
-Replenish B vitamins through a good quality B complex vitamin and eating foods rich in B vitamin, such as seafood and dark, leafy green vegetables.
+Replenish B vitamins through a good quality B complex vitamin and eating foods rich in B vitamins, such as seafood and dark, leafy green vegetables.

-- Eating Habits – Not chewing your food until it is a soup-like consistency before you swallow, eating in the car, and eating in a stressful state at your desk equal insufficient digestion.
-This means your body can’t absorb all of the nutrition it needs, which essentially puts your digestive track to sleep and sends all your energy into your outer extremities so that you can “fight or flight” the stress.
+- Eating Habits – Not chewing your food until it is a soup-like consistency before you swallow, eating in the car, and eating in a stressful state at your desk equals insufficient digestion.
+This means your body can’t absorb all of the nutrition it needs, which essentially puts your digestive tract to sleep and sends all your energy into your outer extremities so that you can “fight or flight” the stress.
 Schedule an extra few minutes in your day to really enjoy and chew your food thoroughly.

 - Time Constraints – Eating super healthy isn’t always convenient or tasty, but supplements can help.
-Try adding protein powder to simple smoothies, and use products such as PaleoReds (delivers the vitamins and polyphenols without sugar) and PaleoGreens (perfect for those who don’t like green vegetables) to get your daily dose of nutrients.
+Try adding protein powder to simple smoothies, and use products such as PaleoReds (which delivers the vitamins and polyphenols without sugar) and PaleoGreens (perfect for those who don’t like green vegetables) to get your daily dose of nutrients.

 - Strong Bones – To prevent weak bones, cut the stress.
 High levels of stress deplete calcium, so find ways to relax.
 Take small walks throughout the day, meditate, or journal what you’re grateful for when you get up in the morning.
 Simple ways to de-stress can make a huge difference.
 Also, have your vitamin D levels checked at your next physical.
 Vitamin D keeps your bones strong by helping your body absorb calcium and phosphorous, essential for good bone health.